 2. Golden, British Columbia

-Located in the middle of six national parks, Golden is one of the best places to go in Canada for outdoor and wildlife adventures.
-Summer activities include hiking, rock climbing, mountain biking, paragliding, and even heli-rafting.
-Be sure to visit Glacier Park, Yoho, and the Columbia Wetlands just south of the city.
+Located in the middle of six national parks, Golden is one of the most beautiful places to visit in Canada for outdoor and wildlife adventures.
+Summer activities here include hiking, rock climbing, mountain biking, paragliding, and even heli-rafting.
+Be sure to visit Glacier Park, Yoho, and the Columbia Wetlands, located just south of the city.
 This is North America’s longest protected wetlands and home to over 200 different species of birds and animals.

 The Kicking Horse Glacier Mountaineer Lodge touts a prime mountaintop location.
 For larger groups, be sure to book multi-bedroom suites equipped with full kitchens, fireplaces, and private balconies with spectacular views.